goldenplan/TVOSKeyboard/README.md

 ### License

-Kingfisher is released under the MIT license.
+TVOSKeyboard is released under the MIT license.
 See LICENSE for details.